Roasting Pumpkin Seeds and Squash Seeds

 Prep Seeds

 Start by scooping out those perfectly plump seeds and rinse them of the goop + gunk in a colander until mostly clean.
-Tip: Use a grapefruit spoon or an ice cream scoop to help with the scraping!
+Tip: Use a serrated grapefruit spoon or a heavy duty ice cream scoop to help with the scraping!

 100% Worth the Simmer